samiparken/ios-GoldenGlow/README.md

 - Sketch5 (Design Tool)

 ## What I've Learned from this project
 This project has greatly enhanced my iOS development skills.
+It also combines Astronomy, Geography, Mathematics, and Algorithms.

 - Programming Language: Strengthened my Swift 5 skills, enabling me to implement desired features more efficiently.
 - Architecture: Applied the MVC design pattern to structure the app's design and scenarios effectively.